ARUNSRINIVASAN12/Real-time-2D-Object-Recognition/README.md

 4. append to Path the path to OpenCV: C:\opencv\bin
 5. restart computer
 6. open cmd
-7. 'echo %Path%' output should contain a new path
+7. `echo %Path%` output should contain a new path

 ## Results